AlexeyMatveev686/office-js-api/Slide/ApiChart/Methods/SetHorAxisTickLabelPosition.md

 # SetHorAxisTickLabelPosition

-Spicifies tick label position for the horizontal axis.
+Specifies tick label position for the horizontal axis.

 ## Syntax